ObenaufLab/CaTCH/README.md

 treatmentA_2    treatmentA  red
 ```

-Alternatively, for convenience, the above two tables can also be combined into a single table used both for demultiplexing and compiling the report.
+For convenience, the above two tables can also be combined into a single table used both for demultiplexing and compiling the report.
+Both the quantifier and the report can recognize this format in place of theirs.

-Both the quantifier and report can recognize this format.
-If using mutiple BAMs, each BAM will still need its own table for demultiplexing, but you can then just combine the rows of the two tables to create the table for the joined report.

 ```
 Barcode Sample  Treatment   Colour